Highlights

 What to expect

 This course introduces core counselling techniques and communication skills essential for effective helping strategies in various professions.
-It aims to enhance self-awareness and awareness of others’ needs, enabling clients to problem-solve and achieve their goals.
-Additionally, you will learn psychoeducational assessment techniques used by Guidance Officers and School Counsellors, including observation, interviewing, and formal testing for learners with difficulties.
+It aims to enhance self-awareness and awareness of others' needs, enabling students to problem-solve and achieve their goals.
+Additionally, you will learn about psychoeducational assessment used to support student learning, as well as the key areas of guidance officer and guidance counsellor practice including supporting students impacted by trauma, student protection, complex case management and responding to critical incidents.

 You will also explore lifelong learning within career contexts, developing skills to lead career development programs.
 You will learn through theoretical career programs that will prepare you to create innovative, flexible programs.
 Further, throughout this course, you will get an introduction into social research and how to use findings within professional settings.
 You will learn about major counselling theories applicable in schools, helping to develop a model based on these theories for future practice and preparing you for professional experience in school guidance and counselling across various educational settings.